 In Italy, Michele Usuelli, a doctor and Lombardy regional councillor, pledged to look into these centres’ activities immediately and ask hospital directors how they ensure that women receive accurate information inside their facilities.

 Giuditta Pini, a member of the Italian Chamber of Deputies, said she will also discuss these findings with other lawmakers in Rome.
 She said that they reflect “an organised system on the international level with the explicit goal of weakening women’s rights, their health and their personal freedom”.

-Silvio Viale, a gynecologist at the hospital Sant’Anna in Turin and a well-known member of the Radical Party, similarly denounced this information as “a hoax”.
+Silvio Viale, a gynaecologist at the Sant’Anna hospital in Turin and a well-known member of the Radical Party, similarly denounced this information as “a hoax”.

-Feminist activists from the Non Una Di Meno (‘Not One [Woman] Less’) movement in Milan condemned these centres’ for “blaming and humilating women who have abortions” – and called for “more checks in the gynaecology ward so that women do not suffer abuse from people who feel they have the right to judge them”.
+Feminist activists from the Non Una Di Meno (‘Not One Woman Less’) movement in Milan condemned these centres’ for “blaming and humiliating women who have abortions” – and called for “more checks in the gynaecology ward, so that women do not suffer abuse from people who feel they have the right to judge them”.